-Each time the EPA revises the ozone NAAQS, owners and operators of existing facilities subject to RACT are required to re-evaluate what constitutes RACT for their source to achieve the lowest emission limit for NOx or VOCs that the source is capable of meeting, considering technological and economic feasibility.
-The Department began implementing RACT in 1994 under §§ 129.91-129.95 for the 1979 and 1993 1-hour ozone standard.
+Each time the EPA revises the ozone NAAQS, owners and operators of existing facilities subject to RACT are required to re-evaluate what constitutes RACT for their source to achieve the lowest emission limit for NO_x or VOC emissions that the source is capable of meeting, considering technological and economic feasibility.
+The Department began implementing RACT I in 1994 under §§ 129.91-129.95 for the 1979 and 1993 1-hour ozone standards.
 See 24 Pa.B.
-467 (January 15, 1994).
-The Department's case-by-case analysis process began in 1995 and was not completed until 2006 due to the need for EPA approval of SIP submittals for the case-by-case RACT determinations.
-The RACT program initiated by the Department in 2016, under §§ 129.96-129.100 for the 1997 and 2008 ozone standards, required 135 case-by-case submissions.
+467. The Department's case-by-case analysis process under RACT I began in 1995 and was not completed until 2006 due to the need for EPA approval of SIP submittals for the case-by-case RACT determinations.
+The RACT II program initiated by the Department in 2016, under §§ 129.96-129.100 for the 1997 and 2008 ozone standards, required 135 case-by-case submissions to the EPA as revisions to the Commonwealth's SIP.
 See 46 Pa.B.
-2036 (April 23, 2016).
-Many facility owners and operators had to hire consultants or additional staff to complete their case-by-case RACT analyses and proposals, and handle the permitting requirements.
-This proposed rulemaking would significantly reduce or eliminate these costs for most of the owners and operators of potentially affected facilities under §§ 129.111-129.115 due to the addition of more source categories that have presumptive RACT requirements.
+2036.
+Many facility owners and operators had to hire consultants or additional staff to complete their case-by-case RACT I and II analyses and proposals and handle the permitting requirements.
+This final-form rulemaking is designed to significantly reduce or eliminate these costs for most of the owners and operators of potentially affected facilities under §§ 129.111-129.115 due to the establishment and implementation of presumptive RACT requirements for more source categories than were established under the RACT I and RACT II regulations.

-Ozone precursor emission reductions achieved through the implementation of presumptive RACT requirements and RACT emission limitations for the affected sources would help the Commonwealth attain and maintain the 2015 8-hour ozone standard, and maintain the 1997 and 2008 8-hour ozone NAAQS.
-Given that implementation of RACT requirements is Federally required, the Department estimates that the proposed presumptive RACT requirements and RACT emission limitations would achieve greater emission reductions at a lower cost to the affected owners and operators and to the Commonwealth.
-Further, these reductions would occur in a timelier manner than implementation of another round of case-by-case determinations for every affected major source of NOx or VOCs than occurred under §§ 129.91-129.95 and 129.96-129.100.
-For example, the averaging provisions proposed under § 129.113 would provide ozone precursor emission reductions at the lowest cost while preserving existing reductions or realizing additional reductions.
+Ozone precursor emission reductions achieved through the implementation of presumptive RACT requirements and RACT emission limitations for the affected sources will assist the Commonwealth in attaining and maintaining the 2015 8-hour ozone NAAQS as well as maintaining the 1997 and 2008 8-hour ozone NAAQS.
+Given that implementation of RACT requirements is Federally required, the Department estimates that the final-form presumptive RACT requirements and RACT emission limitations will achieve greater emission reductions at a lower cost to the affected owners and operators and to the Commonwealth than instituting another round of case-by-case RACT analyses and determinations for the 2015 ozone NAAQS.
+Further, these reductions will occur in a timelier manner than implementation of another round of case-by-case determinations for the owner and operator of every affected major source of NO_x or VOCs as occurred under §§ 129.91-129.95 and 129.96-129.100.
+For example, the averaging provisions under § 129.113 will provide additional ozone precursor NO_x emission reductions at the lowest cost while preserving existing emission reductions.

-By establishing consistent presumptive RACT requirements and RACT emission limitations statewide for the owners and operators of affected major NOX emitting or VOC emitting facilities, or both, and by providing flexibility in compliance through emissions averaging and case-specific options, the owners and operators of affected facilities would be able to achieve compliance in the most cost-effective manner.
-The proposed rulemaking would minimize the need for most case-by-case determinations and give the owners and operators of affected facilities the flexibility to achieve compliance by meeting the presumptive limits through an emission averaging protocol before having to resort to a time-consuming and costly case-by-case analysis.
+By establishing consistent presumptive RACT requirements and RACT emission limitations Statewide for the owners and operators of an affected major NO_x emitting facility, major VOC emitting facility, or both, and by providing flexibility in compliance through emissions averaging and case-specific options, the owners and operators of affected facilities will be able to achieve compliance in the most cost-effective manner.
+Implementation of the final-form control measures will minimize the need for case-by-case determinations and also provide the owners and operators of affected facilities with the flexibility to achieve compliance by meeting the presumptive limits through an emission averaging protocol or by conducting an administratively efficient and less resource intensive analysis under § 129.114(i) to demonstrate that RACT II conditions remain RACT for the 2015 standard before having to resort to a time-consuming and costly case-by-case analysis under § 129.114(d).